nicolaypm/Net-Sync/README.md

 Net-Sync is an open-source network testing tool for ethical hacking.

 - Net-Sync is based on Scapy.
-- Create your packets over a network.
 - Sniff and collect packets over a network.
-- Block packets inside a network.
+- DOS spaning tree via Net-Sync.
+- VLAN Jumping via Net-Sync.
 - And meny more.

 ## Install Net-Sync